About the Committee

 Smith: Len Berkman, Professor of Theatre, 585-3206

-University: Judyie Al-Bilali, Assistant Professor of Performance and Theater for Social Change; Kim Euell, Visiting Artist in Playwriting, Department of Theater; Tanya Fernando, Assistant Professor of English
+University: Gil McCauley, Associate Professor of Theater, Directing; Kim Euell, Visiting Artist in Playwriting, Department of Theater; Tanya Fernando, Assistant Professor of English